ShaneWilmes/WordGuessGame/README.md

 ### Usage
 Just make a pull request with a comment.

---A ShaneWilmes @GitHub Production.
-Completed April 2022.
+-- ShaneWilmes @GitHub Production.
+Completed April 2022 --